postgresml/postgresml/pgml-cms/docs/api/client-sdk/pipelines.md

 ## Searching with Pipelines

-There are two different forms of search that can be done after adding a `Pipeline` to a `Collection`&#x20;
+There are two different forms of search that can be done after adding a `Pipeline` to a `Collection`

 * [Vector Search](https://postgresml.org/docs/api/client-sdk/search)
 * [Document Search](https://postgresml.org/docs/api/client-sdk/document-search)